 Meredith is the founder and creator of TeachWriting.org and Bespoke ELA.
 She has taught high school English for 10+ years in Dallas, Chicago, and New York City and holds a M.A. in Literature from Northwestern University.
 She has always had a connection to the written word-- through songwriting, screenplay writing, and essay writing-- and she enjoys the process of teaching students how to express their ideas.
 An avid tea drinker and anglophile, Meredith enjoys life with her husband, daughter, and sweet pups.

 Whitney Ebert is founder of Elementary Writing Coach.
 As you may have guessed, teaching young authors to develop their craft and feel confident in their writing skills is kind of her thing.
 She has 10+ years teaching experience in elementary education, and she's taught every grade level from kindergarten to sixth grade (except first).
 Whitney's teaching passions include interest-based learning, creative technology, project based learning, and building confident writers.
 Additionally, Whitney has her M.S. in Instructional Media, so she frequently incorporates digital flare into projects and writing assignments.
-She lives in a sunny beach town with her husband and toddler (and a new little one on the way).
+She lives in a sunny beach town with her husband, son and baby girl.
 When Whitney isn't teaching, blogging, or designing new lesson plans, you can find her at the beach with the family.

 An English teacher by day and TpT author by night, Melissa is an avid reader and writer, and she loves sharing ideas and collaborating with fellow educators.
 Melissa uses her degrees in English and Curriculum & Instruction and her Reading Specialist certification to ponder today’s educational issues while developing resources to help teachers, students, and parents.